rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 We are no longer dealing with separate x and y coordinates.
 We are dealing with positions.

-A big chunk of the hit test has also move into the new point class:
+A big chunk of the hit test has also moved into the new point class:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">Point</span><span class="p">:</span>